CFSY/fyp-python-metaprogramming/demos/demo1/README.md

 # Distributed Task Execution System

 A simple Python-based distributed task execution system that showcases metaprogramming techniques.

 ## Introduction
+At its core, the framework allows developers to define computational tasks using simple Python functions and execute them in a distributed manner.
+What makes this system unique is its extensive use of metaprogramming to transform these simple function definitions into fully-featured distributed tasks with minimal boilerplate code.

-- The framework provides a python annotation `@task` and a web interface that can be accessed by running the web app
+- The framework provides a python decorator `@task` for users to decorate their functions with.
+Examples shown below:

   ```python
   from ..src.task.decorators import task